MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Get started

-To start exploring integrated hybrid programming, we suggest walking through the [samples](#integrated-hybrid-samples) in this article, or in the **Hybrid quantum computing** sample gallery in the Azure Quantum portal.
+To start exploring integrated hybrid programming, we suggest walking through the [samples](#integrated-hybrid-samples) in this article, or explore the **Hybrid quantum computing** tab in the Samples gallery of the Azure Quantum portal.

 ## Submitting integrated hybrid jobs